Omaha Nebraska Motorcycle Accident Attorneys

 omaha motorcycle injury lawyer richard rensch

 A qualified motorcycle injury attorney in Omaha will understand the unique challenges that riders face.
-Insurance companies sometimes try to downplay injuries and fault to avoid having to pay.
+Insurance companies sometimes try to downplay injuries and faults to avoid having to pay.
 You need an accident law firm that can work with insurance companies to make sure you get the recovery you deserve.
 You may only have a limited amount of time to seek money to cover your medical expenses, pain and suffering, lost wages, and recovery expenses.
 Rensch & Rensch Law are top motorcycle accident attorneys in Omaha who will take the time to review the details of your case, speak to witnesses, talk to insurers, and fight for the best possible outcome.
 Don’t suffer alone.
 Contact Rensch & Rensch Law today.

 A Rider’s Rules of the Road:

-City Streets and High Speed Roadways
+City Streets and High-Speed Roadways

 Attorney Richard J. Rensch

 Senior partner of Rensch & Rensch Law, Richard Rensch, is an avid motorcyclist.
-Spring, summer and fall, Dick rides his Harley Lowrider to work nearly every day – except when in court.
-His daily roundtrip combines over 15 miles of Omaha’s heaviest high speed freeway traffic with the city’s mixed urban neighborhood commuter traffic.
+Spring, summer, and fall, Dick rides his Harley Lowrider to work nearly every day – except when in court.
+His daily roundtrip combines over 15 miles of Omaha’s heaviest high-speed freeway traffic with the city’s mixed urban neighborhood commuter traffic.
 His younger brother, Jeff, recently bought a BMW 1200.
-They ride together from time to time and therefore Jeff, on occasion, is the object of brotherly advice intended to improve his well-being, riding experience and life expectancy.
+They ride together from time to time and therefore Jeff, on occasion, is the object of brotherly advice intended to improve his well-being, riding experience, and life expectancy.
 The following highlight the most important insights Dick has learned about safe riding practices that you (as a novice or old pro) might want to consider:

 • Lane position.
 Visibility and precaution are the key considerations.
 When driving on any road or city street with just two lanes of travel (one for each opposing direction) stay away from the center line.
 Give yourself time to move out of the way – to the right – for traffic crossing the center line.
 For similar streets in residential districts when passing by vehicles stopped at intersections obeying stop signs waiting to cross or turn onto your street, get close to the center (when no oncoming traffic is approaching) to make yourself more visible to those drivers at stop signs.
-When traveling on four lane streets through town (two lanes for each opposing direction) – follow generally the same rules.
-Try to stay out of the outside or curb lane for visibility sake, and position yourself on the far right border of the inside lane of travel.
+When traveling on four-lane streets through town (two lanes for each opposing direction) – follow generally the same rules.
+Try to stay out of the outside or curb lane for visibility’s sake, and position yourself on the far right border of the inside lane of travel.

 • 2-3 Second Rule Minimum.
 This is mandatory if you want to live out your life expectancy.
 It is not a 1 second rule.
-Feel free to extend to 4 seconds.
+Feel free to extend it to 4 seconds.
 This means you must travel (at any speed) at least 2-3 seconds behind the moving vehicle in front of you.
 To determine the proper distance is simple.
 Watch the vehicle in front of you pass a landmark that you will be forced to pass as you follow.
 As the landmark is passed by the vehicle ahead, start counting 1001, 1002, 1003.
 Slow down until you can count two to three seconds off before reaching the same landmark.
-It is a scientific certainty that it takes the human brain ¾ of a second to perceive a danger and another ¾ of a second to act upon such danger.
-That mean before you can apply your brakes at 60 miles per hour, you will have traveled 132 feet (about ½ the length of a football field!) after a potentially fatal situation presents itself ahead of you.
+It is a scientific certainty that it takes the human brain ¾ of a second to perceive danger and another ¾ of a second to act upon such danger.
+That means before you can apply your brakes at 60 miles per hour, you will have traveled 132 feet (about ½ the length of a football field!) after a potentially fatal situation presents itself ahead of you.
 By keeping the 2-3 second rule you will give yourself a chance to recognize and effectively react to most emergency situations.

 • Eyes forward.
 It is the object ahead of you that kills you.
-Focus your awareness out ahead of you.
+Focus your awareness ahead of you.
 Constantly sweep your forward danger horizon.
-Your danger horizon is the imaginary horizontal arch extending out ahead as far as you can reasonable discern approaching objects, traffic patterns and road configurations that pose any potential for harm.
+Your danger horizon is the imaginary horizontal arch extending out ahead as far as you can reasonably discern approaching objects, traffic patterns, and road configurations that pose any potential for harm.
 You cannot allow anything to block your view of the danger horizon for more than a few seconds at a stretch.
 Strategically maintain a position within your lane that allows for your best view of your danger horizon.
 Continuous monitoring for and early detection of dangerous road debris such as truck tire shreds (called gators) or potholes, will save your life – over and over again.
 You want to stay ahead of the information available to you in order to diffuse any potential harm and prevent emergencies from happening altogether.

 • Cover both your front and rear brakes in traffic.
 In city driving when going through intersections and in mid to heavy traffic, keep two fingers over the right front brake lever and the ball of your right foot touching the rear brake pad.
 That will cut down on the read and react time (discussed above), in case an emergency arises.
 Your front brake is more important to you for a quicker stop.
 60-80% of the brake power shifts to the front (because of the combined forward weight shift of the rider and bike) in a slowdown.
 Practice braking on lonely stretches of roads or in empty parking lots.
 Always expect a dangerous emergency.
 Never rely on the driving abilities of anyone on the roadways – but yourself.

 These pointers are intended to add to the arsenal of defensive riding strategies the reader has acquired to date.
-Following these and other time tested biker rules of the road, should dramatically enhance your riding pleasure and well-being along with those who share the highways with you.
+Following these and other time-tested biker rules of the road should dramatically enhance your riding pleasure and well-being along with those who share the highways with you.

 Best Motorcycle Accident Attorneys in Omaha